-So that’s four layers of protection for your 1Password account: Master Password, Secret Key, SRP, and TLS.
+So that’s four layers of protection: 1Password account password, Secret Key, SRP, and TLS.
 Now I’d love to show you how SRP works step by step in 1Password.

 Before any authentication can be done, the account needs to be enrolled.
 1Password does this when you create an account.
 To use SRP, you’ll need a couple different things:

 - a key derivation function (KDF) that will transform a password (and, in our case, also your Secret Key) into a very large number.
 We’ve chosen PBKDF2.

 - an SRP group consisting of two numbers: one very large prime and one generator.
 There are seven different groups – we’ve chosen the 4096-bit group.

 To enroll, the client sends some important information to the server, and the server saves it:

 - The client generates a random salt and Secret Key.